yahoo/FEL/README.md

 ```

 ## Models
-Following Models are trained on Wikipedia and distributed using Creative Commons BY SA 4.0 license (see MODELS_LICENSE)
+Following pre-trained models are provided to perform entity linking with the toolkit and are available through Yahoo! webscope program for research purposes.
+These models are trained on Wikipedia and distributed using Creative Commons BY SA 4.0 license (see MODELS_LICENSE)
 ### English

 * [English Hash trained from November 2015 Wikipedia](http://webscope.sandbox.yahoo.com/catalog.php?datatype=l&did=81)